DanFaria/GOSemanticSimilarity/tutorial.md

 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
->    > The functional similarity between the muscle and the heart is the biggest, followed by the similarity between the heart and the brain.
-The muscle and brain are hardly similar.
+>    > The functional similarity between the muscle and the heart is the biggest, followed by the similarity between the muscle and the brain.
+The heart and the brain are hardly similar.
 >    > </details>
 >    {: .question}
 {: .hands_on}